Win A Year's Supply Of Kiln Dried Logs

 Every fire serves a different purpose, whether you want instant warmth after a cold day, a steady glow to carry you through the evening, or low, gentle heat that keeps the room comfortable for hours.
 Our range of briquettes gives you the flexibility to heat your home exactly the way you like, with each product offering ultra-low moisture, clean burning and dependable performance.

-Burn TimeUp to 4 hours (if vents are closed)Burn up to 6-8 hours*
+Burn TimeUp to 4 hours (if vents are closed)Burn up to 6-8 hours*Low/Medium

 *under certain conditions